aarmey/ml-for-bioe/lectures/Wk8-Lecture16.md

 	- Non-traditional data like strings and trees can be used as input to SVM, instead of feature vectors
 - Weaknesses
 	- Need to choose a “good” kernel function.
+	- Not generative
+	- Difficult to interpret
+	- Need fully labelled data

 # Other Types Of Kernel Methods